1. JERRY SANDUSKY TO LOSE HIS PUBLIC EMPLOYEE PENSION, TOO

 4. IF U.S. SENATE CANDIDATES REFUSE TO DEBATE, IS IT STILL A CAMPAIGN?

 Apparently so based on the millions of dollars that Democrat incumbent Sen. Bob Casey and Republican challenger Tom Smith, and their supporters, are spending on TV ads.
-The League of Women Voters is still hoping for debates in Philadelphia and Harrisburg before the Nov.
-6 election.

 5. STEELERS STILL SEARCHING FOR FIRST ROAD WIN OF THE SEASON